 The Web content includes all the static client-side resources, such as HTML files, CSS, and related theme ingredients, as well as the dynamic scripts and the images.
-In general, the Web content adapter plays the role of a tunnel, which takes the desired resource location from the request path, loads the corresponding content from the repository, and sends it back without any modification.
+In general, a Web content adapter plays the role of a tunnel that takes the desired resource location from the request path, loads the corresponding content from the repository, and sends it back without any modification.

-To boost developer productivity in the most common cases, we provide a set of templates, which can help during UI creation.
-There is a set of templates, which can be used with the entity services, a list of entities, master-detail, input form, and so on.
-For more information, see the Entity User Interface.
+To boost developer productivity in the most common cases, we provide a set of templates that can help during UI creation.
+There is a set of templates that can be used with the entity services, a list of entities, master-detail, input form, and so on.

 The other templates can be used as utilities for the creation an application shell in index.html with main menu or as samples that show the most common controls on different AJAX UI frameworks, such as jQuery, Bootstrap, AngularJS, and OpenUI5.